Resources

 National Institutes of Health Ethics Program: Conflict of Interest

-A “Conflict of Interest” arises when an employee is involved in a particular matter as part of his/her official duties with an outside organization with which he/she also has a financial interest, or one which is imputed to him/her… more
+A “Conflict of Interest” arises when an employee is involved in a particular matter as part of their official duties with an outside organization with which they also has a financial interest, or one which is imputed to them… more

 Protecting Personal Health Information in Research: Understanding the HIPAA Privacy Rule